NVIDIA-Omniverse/kit-extension-sample-scatter/exts/omni.example.ui_scatter_tool/Tutorial/Scatter_Tool_Guide.md

 These arguments match up with the properties in `transforms` from the previous step of `on_scatter`.

-Below the arguments have commented with a description of each:
+The docstring below provides a description for each parameter:

 ```python
     """